woossi0/suite/docs/usermanual/source/webapps/sdk.rst

 Creating web apps with Web SDK
 ==============================

-Web SDK is used to create JavaScript-based web mapping applications backed by Boundless Suite.
+Web SDK is used to create JavaScript-based web mapping applications backed by Boundless Server.
 It makes use of the `JavaScript React framework <https://facebook.github.io/react/>`_ to provide modular components, which can be used to create complete web mapping applications with only a few lines of code.

 Install Web SDK